dwilkie/conversational/README.markdown

 In the controller a new Conversation is created with the number of the incoming message and the topic as the first word of the text message.
 In our case the topic will be either "us" or "wow".
 Calling `details` on an instance of Conversation will try and return an instance of a class in your project that subclasses your main Conversation class and has the same name as the topic.
 In our case our main Conversation class *is* called Conversation so a topic of "us" will map to `UsConversation`.
 Similarly "wow" maps to `WowConversation`.
 So say we text in "us is ready for a beer" an instance of `UsConversation` is returned and move_along is then called on the instance.

-Inside our subclassed conversations there is a method available to us called `say`.
-Say simple executes the converse block you set up inside your main Conversation class.In our case this will call `OutgoingTextMessage.send` passing in the number and the message.
+Inside our subclassed conversations there is a method available to us called `say`. `say` executes the converse block you set up inside your main Conversation class.In our case this will call `OutgoingTextMessage.send` passing in the number and the message.
 Obviously this example doesn't contain any error checking.
-If we text in something starting with other than "us" or "wow" we'll get an error because `details` will return nil and `move_along` will be called on `nil`
+If we text in something starting with other than "us" or "wow" we'll get an error because `details` will return `nil` and `move_along` will be called on `nil`

 ### Outgoing Text Messages